Management Accounts. Done right.

 The trigger for going monthly is usually risk, not size.
 If a single late-paying customer can threaten payroll, if you are carrying stock or work in progress, or if you are about to raise finance, monthly reporting earns its keep many times over.
 The cost of producing a pack is small against the cost of one bad decision made on stale numbers.

-Reporting cadence also increasingly tracks your compliance rhythm.
-Making Tax Digital for Income Tax begins on 6 April 2026 for sole traders and landlords with qualifying income over £50,000, extends to those over £30,000 from April 2027, and to those over £20,000 from April 2028, each requiring quarterly digital updates to HMRC.
-A monthly management process means those quarterly updates fall out as a by-product rather than a separate scramble.
+Your cadence may also be shaped by new rules.
+Making Tax Digital for Income Tax starts on 6 April 2026 for sole traders and landlords earning over £50,000.
+It reaches those over £30,000 from April 2027, and those over £20,000 from April 2028.
+Each one means sending HMRC a digital update every quarter.
+If you already run monthly accounts, those updates fall out as a by-product, not a separate scramble.

 Whatever the frequency, consistency matters more than perfection.
 Numbers produced on the same basis every period, even if rounded or estimated in places, are far more useful than occasional precise figures, because trends only become visible when each period is measured the same way.